UBC-MDS/newyork_restaurant_grading/README.md

        docker run --rm -it --platform linux/amd64 -v /$(pwd):/home/newyork_restaurant_grading lzung/newyork_restaurant_grading make -C /home/newyork_restaurant_grading clean

-    Then, run the following command to replicate the analysis (note: this may take some time and the warning "findfont: Font family ‘Helvetica’ not found." can't be compressed now):
+    Then, run the following command to replicate the analysis (note: this may take some time)**:

        docker run --rm -it --platform linux/amd64 -v /$(pwd):/home/newyork_restaurant_grading lzung/newyork_restaurant_grading make -C /home/newyork_restaurant_grading all

+**There is currently a warning, "findfont: Font family ‘Helvetica’ not found." which impacts the tables; the release of `dataframe_image` v0.1.3 is not currently available for linux/amd64, thus the tables are exported without headers.

 ## Makefile Dependency Diagram